tzickel/justredis/README.md

 ## What ?

-A Redis client for Python
+A Redis client for Python supporting both latest Redis features and Python synchronous (Python 3.5+) and asynchronous (Python 3.6+) communication.

-The regular synchronous version works on Python 3.5+, the asynchronous version requires Python 3.6+.

 ## [Why](https://xkcd.com/927/) ?